theelectriceel/TransformerFineTuningModel/transformer_text_classifier_pytorch/README.md

 This project fine-tunes a small Transformer model for text classification using PyTorch and Hugging Face.
 It demonstrates a complete NLP training workflow: dataset loading, tokenization, model fine-tuning, evaluation, and prediction.

-## Why this project matters

-The goal is to build a clean, reproducible text classification pipeline rather than just call a hosted API.
-The project covers practical machine learning engineering skills such as:

-- PyTorch-backed model training
-- Hugging Face Transformers
-- Tokenization and dataset preprocessing
-- Train/validation splits
-- Accuracy and F1 evaluation
-- Saving and reloading trained models
-- Running inference on new text

 ## Tech stack